We work with more than 300 partners to bring you better travel deals

 When to fly

-Visitors arriving by air will land at Houari Boumediene Airport (ALG).
+If taking a flight to Algiers you will land at Houari Boumediene Airport (ALG).
 Also known as Algiers Airport, it is located 10.5 miles (17km) from the city.
 There is a half-hourly bus service that runs from the airport to the city centre.
 Alternatively, you could take a taxi.
 It’s advisable to negotiate a fare before entering the taxi.
 Registered taxis should have the taxi registration number on outside of the driver’s door, it is good practice to avoid any unregistered taxis if possible.